Skip to contents

 # Corrected QSM summary

-qsm_summary(cylinder, radius = "modified")[[1]]
+qsm_summary(cylinder, radius = radius)[[1]]

 #> # A tidytable: 6 × 3

-#> BranchOrder tree_volume_L tree_area_m2
+#> branch_order tree_volume_L tree_area_m2

 #> <int> <dbl> <dbl>